COVID-19 Procedures for Parents

-We hope you will be supportive of Empow’s COVID-19 policies, including the rules of having masks on at all times.
+We hope you will be supportive of Empow’s COVID-19 policies, including the rules of wearing masks.
 Please review these rules with your child before attending our program.
 We understand people may not agree with all of our choices, but it’s important that we apply rules consistently among students, so please help us create a cooperative environment.

-- Face masks are required for everyone on site at all times.
+- Face masks are required for everyone during drop off and indoors, at all times except for eating.

-- Children will be seated 6 feet apart from each other.
-However, some activities may bring them closer to each other and to the instructor while wearing a face mask.
+- Children will be seated 3 feet apart from each other indoors.
+However, some activities may bring them closer to each other and to the instructor indoors while wearing a face mask.